GluuFederation/cloud-native-edition/helm/README.md

 | `cr-rotate.enabled`           | Allow cache rotation deployment                            | `false`                             |
 | `radius.enabled`              | Enabled radius installation                                | `false`                             |

-## Instructions on how to different services
+## Instructions on how to install different services

 The recommended way to install the chart is with a custom `values.yaml` to specify the values required to install the chart.